When the Clock Strikes Twelve

 - ''An Egg Grows in Gotham".
 According to the Gotham City Charter, nine raccoon pelts must be delivered to Chief Screaming Chicken on a certain day.
 If he does not receive the pelts by midnight on that day, the ownership of the city reverts to him.

-- In House of Anubis the Cup Of Ankh could only be assembled during a certain time on a certain date, and the time was of course Midnight.
+- The Cup Of Ankh could only be assembled during a certain time on a certain date, and the time was of course midnight.

 - Nina's initiation also took place at midnight, as it was the 'bewitching hour'.